Home/Blog/Well-Being/Home Remedies/Effective Chickenpox Treatment at Home: Chicken Pox Home Remedies, Prevention and Much More

 10. Chamomile compresses

-Your chamomile tea may also help in the management of chickenpox.
-When administered topically, chamomile exhibits antiseptic and anti-inflammatory effects.
+Chamomile tea may also help manage chickenpox.
+When administered topically, chamomile exhibits anti-inflammatory and antimicrobial properties.

-Add 2–3 chamomile tea bags brewed and cooled in your warm bath.
-Then apply the tea-soaked soft cotton pads or cloths on itchy skin and gently pat the skin dry.
+Add 2–3 brewed and cooled chamomile tea bags.
+Then, apply the tea-soaked soft cotton pads or cloths to itchy skin and gently pat the skin dry.

 11. Herbal Tea

-Herbal drinks are also helpful in chickenpox treatment.
-It includes lemon balm, basil, and chamomile that help digestion and boost immunity.
+Herbal drinks are also helpful in treating chickenpox.
+They include lemon balm, basil, and chamomile, which help digestion and boost immunity.
 They are also high in antioxidants and anti-inflammatory properties, which can speed up recovery from chickenpox.

-Add honey or lemon juice to make herbal tea more appealing.
-Drink 2 cups of tea a day for the best results.
+Add honey or lemon juice to make the herbal tea more appealing.
+For the best results, drink two cups of tea daily.

 12. Honey

-Honey is an excellent chickenpox home remedy for itchy blisters and sores.
+Honey is an excellent home remedy for chickenpox, especially for itchy blisters and sores.
 It helps lessen the impulse to scratch and reduces scarring.

 • Apply honey to the wounds.